matthewwangg/matthewwangg/README.md

 # 👋 Hey!
 I'm Matt

-- 📓 I'm an incoming Computer Science senior at Arizona State University.
+- 📓 I'm a Computer Science senior at Arizona State University.
 - 💻 I was an AI/ML Engineering intern at Honeywell this past summer.
 - 💼 I'm a Software Developer working for the National Science Foundation-funded Spatial Ecology Gateway project.
 - 📝 I've been a UGTA for Principles of Programming Languages and Intro to Theoretical Computer Science.